-Positive Comments on Mechanics

-- □ Your spelling is improving steadily!

-- □ Penmanship is improving!

-- □ Your handwriting is beautiful!

-- □ Thank you for writing so neatly and legibly.

-Transitioning into Helpful Suggestions and Comments

-(Try to give a positive comment before offering suggestions.)

-- □ You did a fine job telling how ; now let's work on . - As I read through your paragraph, I discovered some colorful, descriptive words like , , and .
-However, I also noticed an area where you need a little help: - □ You have the beginnings of a good essay; work on development of (facts, details, etc.). - □ While your paragraph is quite descriptive, it might benefit from a few more concrete words. - □ I can tell you did some revising of your "sloppy copy"; however, don't neglect your Student Checklist. - □ I can see you used your thesaurus . . . that's great!
+Positive Comments on Mechanics ☐ Your spelling is improving steadily! □ Penmanship is improving! ☐ Your handwriting is beautiful! ☐ Thank you for writing so neatly and legibly.
+Transitioning into Helpful Suggestions and Comments (Write a positive comment before making suggestions.) ☐ You did a fine job telling how; now let's work on ☐ As I read through your paragraph, I discovered some colorful, descriptive words like,, and However, I also noticed an area where you need a little help: ☐ You have the beginnings of a good essay; work on development of (facts, details, etc.). ☐ While your paragraph is quite descriptive, it might benefit from a few more concrete words. ☐ I can tell you did some revising of your "sloppy copy"; however, don't neglect your Student Checklist. ☐ I can see you used your thesaurus that's great!
 Choose your words carefully, though.
 You can sacrifice style at the expense of thought.
-A few well-chosen words will be more effective than lots of flowery speech. - □ You have a basic solid paragraph, but it needs more pizzazz and detail. - □ I'm glad to see you are using your thesaurus.
-Please look up to be sure it means what you intended to say. ☺
+A few well-chosen words will be more effective than lots of flowery speech. ☐ You have a basic solid paragraph, but it needs more pizazz and detail. ☐ I'm glad to see you are using your thesaurus.
+Please look up to be sure it means what you intended to say.
+Neutral Comments ☐ Look over your paper to see how you might polish up a few awkward spots (or to see where you might add more colorful adjectives, etc.). ☐ Use your thesaurus to look up other synonyms (as opposed to "you repeated too many words"). ☐ Tuck in a few more adjectives (adverbs). ☐ Try not to begin two sentences in a row with ☐ Try beginning this sentence with (paired adjectives, a subordinate conjunction, etc.), so you don't start two sentences in a row with the same variation.